romulomanzano/webstore-app/README.md

-# nuxt-app-firebase
+# Web Store App

 Simple app that implements google login using Firebase, and adds products to firestore.
+Allows user to create products and upload images for their store.

 Leverages: